ibm-cloud-docs/cloud-databases/hosting-models.md

 {: caption="Table 1.
 Host flavor sizing parameter" caption-side="bottom"}

 <br>
 <br>

-With Isolated Compute replacing *dedicated cores*, you cannot provision or scale instances running on Isolated Compute by submitting a CPU or memory allocation as you did prior to this change.
+With Isolated Compute replacing *Dedicated Cores*, you cannot provision or scale instances running on Isolated Compute by submitting a CPU or memory allocation as you did prior to this change.
 {: important}

 Thus, the following command does not work: